propublica/sunlight-congress/docs/videos.md

 ### Fields

 <dt>video_id</dt>
 <dd>A unique id for this video in the API.
-It is constructed from the chamber name and the slug on the White House site in the url for this video.</dd>
+It is constructed from the chamber name and the UNIX timestamp of the video.</dd>

 <dt>category</dt>
 <dd>A string denoting the category to which the video belongs.
 These correspond to the eight different categorical RSS feeds found on the White House site.
 Values include "The First Lady", "Open for Questions", "Weekly Addresses", "Press Briefings", "Speeches", "Features", "West Wing Week", "Music and Arts at the White House"</dd>